Fundamental Lemma for Rank One Spherical Varieties of Classical Types: Introduction

 with an explicit formula given by a composition of classical Fourier transforms with certain simple correction factors.
-In this paper, we prove the fundamental lemma when $\RG$ is of classical type, that is, the inverse of $\CT$ takes $\BL_{\RX}^{\circ}$ to an explicit multiple of $f_{L_{\RX}}$.
-The final step in the local theory is to establish the fundamental lemma for the full Hecke algebra, which is essential for isolating a specific global automorphic spectrum.
-This is similar to \cite[Section 5]{Sak19} or \cite[Section 7]{Li25}.
+In this paper, we prove the fundamental lemma when $\RG$ is of classical type, that is, the inverse of $\CT$ takes $\BL_{\RX}^{\circ}$ to an explicit multiple of $f_{L_{\RX}}$, and is compatible with the action of Hecke algebras.